 Is it really safe for a lonely female backpacker to travel in a foreign country, and will she enjoy the trip as much?
 In the end, isn’t it better to just pay loads of money for an organized tour?

-According to an article at www.news.com.au/travel, “solo female travellers attract far many more kindnesses, invitations and favors than solo male travellers or groups.”
+According to an article at www.news.com.au/travel, “solo female travellers attract far many more kindnesses, invitations and favours than solo male travellers or groups.”

-Truth is, safety is never guaranteed and it mainly depends on your behavior and look, as well as how well-informed you are.
+Truth is, safety is never guaranteed and it mainly depends on your behaviour and looks, as well as how well-informed you are.

 Being adventurous does not always mean “going with the flow.”
 Book a place to stay ahead of time, and choose carefully the location of the accommodation–call the reception desk; check online forums, blogs, opinions, etc. about the place.
 According to www.helium.com, “It is also worthwhile to avoid the cheapest areas (they are cheaper precisely because they are more dangerous).”
 In addition, you are less likely to get in trouble in well-lighted and busy areas.